www42/mmstarter/_posts/posts/2023-10-15-python-virtual-environments.md

+# How to copy?

-# How to copy a virtual environment to another computer?
+How to copy a virtual environment to another computer?

 1. Auf Computer A innerhalb einer aktivierten virtuellen Python Umgebung: